mcclure/lisp0-experiment/doc/language.md

 * U+00B4 ACUTE ACCENT is equivalent to `\`` (that is, it may open or close a `\`` type string).
 * Any Unicode character in category "Open Punctuation" or "Close Punctuation", unless it is explicitly mentioned earlier in this document, is an error.
 (These may be given semantics in a later version.)

+When comparing two Unicode strings, the strings are sorted by codepoint.

 # Semantics

 TODO